Area code 316

 Area code 316 is the telephone area code in the North American Numbering Plan (NANP) for the city of Wichita, Kansas, and surrounding communities.
-The area code was one of the original NANP area codes and formerly served all of southern Kansas.
+The area code was one of the original North American area codes and formerly served all of southern Kansas.
 Today it is an enclave area code, in that it is surrounded by area code 620.

 History

 Despite its relatively modest population, Kansas was divided into two numbering plan areas (NPAs) when the original North American Numbering Plan was established in 1947.
 Under a preliminary plan, area codes were to be assigned sequentially based on geography and Kansas received area codes 617 and 618.
 When the final plan was adopted In October 1947, Kansas' two numbering plan areas were redrawn.
 The southern half (Wichita, Dodge City, Emporia, Garden City) received 316, while the northern half (Kansas City, Topeka, Lawrence, Salina, Hays) got 913.
 Long-distance dialing by subscribers using area codes would not be implemented until late 1951 in New Jersey.

 The 316-913 dividing line ran from west to east roughly following a path along K-4 and K-96.
 It dipped along I-135 in McPherson County and continued east to just north of Emporia in Lyon County, and ended at the Missouri state line.

 The north-south split avoided cutting the major toll traffic routes that ran in east-west directions, a rule of traffic and implementation cost analysis.
 However, a north-south split would have been necessary in any event because Kansas' three largest cities, and hence the bulk of the state's landlines, are all in the east.